anderswei/confluence-exporter/README.md

    The tool will:
    - Connect to Confluence
-   - Detect if you provided a folder or page URL
+   - Detect if you provided a space, folder, or page URL
+   - **For spaces:** Find all pages in the entire space (recursively)
    - **For folders:** Find all pages in the folder and all subfolders (recursively)
    - **For pages:** Download the parent page and find all child pages (recursively)
    - Download all attachments for each page